rmarlon308/Multiple-Object-Traking-for-Video-Sequences/README.md

 3. **Hungarian Algorithm**: Used for optimal assignment of detections to trajectories.
 4. **Trajectory Management**: Counters are used to manage failed detections and false positives, improving the system's robustness.

+## Dataset

+The MOT16 dataset is used for developing and evaluating the tracking algorithms.
+It consists of 7 training sequences and 7 test sequences, providing diverse scenarios for robust evaluation.

 ## Performance Metrics

 The primary metric for evaluating the model is MOTA (Multiple Object Tracking Accuracy).
 The improved model achieved an average MOTA of 75.8% on the test data and 68.1% on the full dataset, representing a significant improvement over the base model.